mne-tools/mne-python/doc/development/governance.rst

 annual all-hands meeting.
 The maintainer team shall advertise the open seats via online MNE-Python channels.
-Applications (consisting of a short candidate statement) must be open for a minimum of 14 days, after which a vote of the current maintainers and steering council shall be scheduled.
-The maintainer team shall set up a confidential submission system for applications (consisting of short candidate statements), such as a dedicated email address, Google form, or similar confidential submission mechanism.
+Applications (consisting of a short candidate statement) must be open for a minimum of 14 days, after which a vote of the current maintainers and Steering Council shall be scheduled.
+The Maintainer Team shall set up a confidential submission system for applications (consisting of short candidate statements), such as a dedicated email address, Google form, or similar confidential submission mechanism.